tidepool-org/data-view-mobile/README.md

 ## Setup

 In preparation to contribute to this project you will need to have the react native development environment setup on your computer.
 We recommend using the setup documentation on the react-native site found [here](https://facebook.github.io/react-native/docs/getting-started).
 We will be using Expo tools, so make sure that you can create and run a react native application following the Expo CLI Quickstart instructions.

+If you are setting up your development environment on a Mac for the first time you can check out this repo for some guidance on basic local dev environment setup [here](https://github.com/thacherT1D/macosx-dev-setup)